How Long Can You Stay on Long-Term Disability (LTD)?

 Contact the Long-Term Disability Attorneys at Chisholm Chisholm & Kilpatrick

-Insurance companies will periodically conduct reviews of your claim to see if you still qualify for benefits.
-Insurance companies sometimes operate in their own financial interest.
-You should contact an attorney if you think the insurance company may terminate you or if you have already been terminated but feel you are still disabled.
+Insurance companies sometimes operate in their own financial interest and, consequently, deny claims.
+You should contact an attorney if you think the insurance company may terminate your benefits or if you have already been terminated but feel you are still disabled.
 The appeal process can be daunting.
-At Chisholm Chisholm & Kilpatrick LTD, our team of experienced attorneys and professionals can help you stay on claim or get back on claim and stay there.
-Contact us now at 401-237-6412 for a FREE consultation to see if we can assist you with your long-term disability claim.
+At Chisholm Chisholm & Kilpatrick, our team of experienced attorneys and professionals can help you stay on claim — or get back on claim and stay there.

 Share this Post